deepak-madhukar/deepak-madhukar/README.md

 Here are some of my ML and data science projects hosted on GitHub:

-- [CEM (Crowd Estimation and Mannagemennt](https://github.com/deepak-madhukar/CEM.git): A Smart solution based on CSRnet to estimate crowd count.
+- [Crowd Estimation](https://github.com/deepak-madhukar/crowd_estimation.git): A Smart solution based on CSRnet to estimate crowd count.

 ## Let's Connect 🤝